Process Lasso v12.0 – Power Modes, CPU Utility %, and 3995WX

 3995WX CPU Topology

 Finally, it is worth noting that this release supports a new Windows CPU topology that allows a single NUMA node to span multiple processor groups, used namely by the AMD 3995WX CPU on Windows 11.
 Previous editions of Windows would have split the 128 logical CPU cores of the AMD 3995WX into two NUMA nodes bounded by the two processor groups.
-This OS change meant an extension to the GetLogicalProcessorInformationEx API, and this update to our software now supports such.

 We hope you enjoy these new product releases, and appreciate the continued support of our customers that makes further development possible.
 See the full revision history here.